 They had good collections of both alcoholic and non-alcoholic beverages.
 There were beer, wines and sparkling wines.
 A well-working coffee machine and a high-tech juice dispenser were in use.
 Soft drinks were available together with very tasty smoothies.
 As a nice extra, the cups and table napkins were all from the famous Finnish brand Marimekko.

 Friendliness of the Customer Service

 The staffs working during our visit were all friendly and helpful.
-For example, the kitchen staff made sure there were enough food available at the table all the time and brought more to the catering table as soon as needed.
+For example, the kitchen staff made sure there was enough food available at the table all the time and brought more to the catering table as soon as needed.
 Also, the tables were cleaned up quickly.

-Finnair's Business Class Lounge in the Schengen area of Helsinki Airport is one one of the best airport lounges we had visited.
+Finnair's Business Class Lounge in the Schengen area of Helsinki Airport is one of the best airport lounges we had visited.
 Even though this lounge is more expensive than the other lounges in Helsinki Airport, we would say, it is worth the money with the great quality it offers!

 Other Lounges at Helsinki Airport

 For savvy travellers, we recommend Aspire Lounge in the Schengen area and Plaza Premium Lounge in the non-Schengen area of Helsinki Airport.
 Both of these lounges are of good quality.
 To confirm your admission at an affordable price, we recommend you buy prepaid lounge passes.

 How to Access Lounges?